DanuserLab/u-track3D/README.md

 ![img](tutosmaller/movieInfoInput.png)

-Then launch the "New U-track 3D" application.
+Then launch the "u-track3D" application.

 ![img](tutosmaller/startUtrack3d.PNG)

-In order to keep the set of operation linear, u-track 3D is organized in seven processes:
+In order to keep the set of operation linear, u-track3D is organized in seven processes:

 1. Maximum Intensity Projection (MIP) rendering
 2. Detection on the full volume